ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* A slower consumer may be overwhelmed by the stream of events from a faster producer.
+* A slower consumer may be overwhelmed by events from a faster producer.
 * The consumer cannot determine if the producer has finished sending events.
 * Implementing a concurrent producer may be non-trivial.